Iniyan4/Digital-Logic-Sim/README.md

 Multi-selection with Shift-click.

-Delete components with the Delete key.
+Delete components with the Delete key or BackSpace.

 Dynamic palette that reloads custom gates without a restart.